jaguarsiva/SQL-Super/README.md

 #  Features

-*   Creates a database and a table
+*   Creates a database and a table.
-*   Lists all the databases and tables
+*   Lists all the databases and tables.
-*   Drops a database and a table
+*   Drops a database and a table.
-*   Inserts a row into the table
+*   Inserts a row into the table.
-*   Reads data from the table
+*   Reads data from the table.
-*   Updates a row in the table
+*   Updates a row in the table.
-*   Deletes a row from the table
+*   Deletes a row from the table.

 #   Quick Start Docs